docker-seminar/docker-tutorial/server/README.md

 ## 🧑‍💻 Developer Experience

-This project aims to provide **modern and enjoyable developer experience**, with features that support testing, documentation, and inspection—both locally and via CI/CD.
+This project aims to provide a **modern and enjoyable developer experience**, with features that support testing, documentation, and inspection—both locally and via CI/CD.

 All test results and documentation are eventually deployed as static assets though **GitHub Pages**,